What is Joint Honours?

 You can choose to study part of your degree at one of our partner universities in America:

 - Eastern Michigan University

 Joint Honours gives you the flexibility to cover two subjects in one degree.
 Popular combinations with Creative & Professional Writing include:

 You can also study Creative & Professional Writing as a single honours subject.

 What you will study

-You can study Creative & Professional Writing as a joint subject.
+You can study Creative & Professional Writing as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.